Makarska Croatia Travel Guide

 Walk further along the walkway (north or south) to seek out quieter pebble coves.

-Offers a peaceful escape from main beach crowds.
+Provides a tranquil escape from main beach crowds.

-Wander through the charming network of narrow cobblestone streets at the back of the Riva.
+Wander through the charming network of narrow cobblestone streets behind the Riva.

-Reflects classic Dalmatian architecture and a long history.
+Reflects classic Dalmatian architecture and centuries of history.

 Observe locals enjoying coffee at Kačić Miošić Square.

-Experience the 'đir' on the Riva as locals walk in the evening.
+Experience the 'đir' on the Riva as locals go for a walk in the evening.

 Visit the Pazar in the mornings to see the daily fresh produce.